clynamic/6oclock/README.md

 ```

 4. Set up the [API](https://github.com/clynamic/5-thirty)
-   Follow the instructions in the README to set up the API
+   Follow the instructions in the README

 5. Install dependencies